jim-easterbrook/python-gphoto2/README.rst

 python-gphoto2
 ==============

-python-gphoto2 is a very basic (low-level) Python interface (or binding) to `libgphoto2 <http://www.gphoto.org/proj/libgphoto2/>`_.
+python-gphoto2 is a basic (low-level) Python interface (or binding) to `libgphoto2 <http://www.gphoto.org/proj/libgphoto2/>`_.
 It is built using `SWIG <http://swig.org/>`_ to automatically generate the interface code.
-This gives direct access to the libgphoto2 functions, but in a rather un-Pythonic manner.
+This gives direct access to nearly all the libgphoto2 functions, but sometimes in a rather un-Pythonic manner.

 There are some Python helper classes to ease access to many of the low-level functions.
 This makes the package a bit more Pythonic, but you will still need to deal directly with the lower level at times.